Cell types TE enrichments

 Metric

-Enrichments (Observed - Expected, fold change) are calculated relative to the Random overlap obseved within EpiATLAS' corresponding dataset (selected cell type and histone)
+Enrichments (Observed - Expected, fold change) are calculated relative to the Random overlap observed within EpiATLAS' corresponding dataset (selected cell type and histone)

 Highlight